Emory-Melody/EpiLearn/README.md

 Tutorial
 ==============
-We provide a complete tutorial of EpiLearn in our [documentation](https://epilearn-doc.readthedocs.io/en/latest/) and the overal framework in our paper.
-For more examples, please refer to the *examples* folder.
+We provide a complete tutorial of EpiLearn in our [documentation](https://epilearn-doc.readthedocs.io/en/latest/), including [pipelines](https://epilearn-doc.readthedocs.io/en/latest/tutorials/task_building.html), [simulations](https://epilearn-doc.readthedocs.io/en/latest/tutorials/simulation.html) and other [utilities](https://epilearn-doc.readthedocs.io/en/latest/tutorials/utils.html).
+For more examples, please refer to the [example](https://github.com/Emory-Melody/EpiLearn/tree/main/examples) folder.
+For the overal framework of EpiLearn, please check our [paper](https://arxiv.org/abs/2406.06016).

 Here we also offer a quickstart of how to use the EpiLearn for forecast and detection task.